marginalwords/marginalwords.github.io/content/about/_index.md

 +++
 title = "About"
 [extra]
-date = 2022-08-24
+date = 2023-01-12

 +++

 Built with [Zola](http://getzola.org/) on GitHub.

- For notes and feedback go to my Telegram channel: [t.me/marginalwords](https://t.me/marginalwords).
+ For notes and feedback, go to my Telegram channel: [t.me/marginalwords](https://t.me/marginalwords).